10 Things to Do in Cádiz in August

 González Byass Winery| ©Ewan Munro

-The Tío Pepe Festival is one of the best wine tourism experiences in Cádiz and is held every year in August to combine music and gastronomy in an open space and in a party organized by the González Byass Winery, which is one of the most traditional wineries in Jerez de la Frontera.
+The Tío Pepe Festival is one of the best wine tourism experiences in Cádiz and is held every year in August, combining music and gastronomy in an open space at a party organized by the González Byass Winery, one of the most traditional in Jerez de la Frontera.

-This event proposes an exclusive sensory experience that combines wine, culture, art, gastronomy and leisure to attract all audiences, in a party that has become an emblem of the Cadiz summer.
-You can buy tickets that include access to the shows every night and wine tasting in one of the best wineries in Cadiz.
+This event offers an exclusive sensory experience that combines wine, culture, art, gastronomy, and leisure to attract all audiences, in a party that has become an emblem of summer in Cadiz.
+You can buy tickets that include access to the shows each night and wine tasting at one of the best wineries in Cadiz.

-If you plan to visit Cadiz in August this option could be interesting and to make the most of your visit to Jerez you can also tour the coast, Puerto de Santa Maria and visit and taste at local family wineries.
+If you are planning to visit Cadiz in August, this option could be of interest to you.
+To make the most of your visit to Jerez, you can also explore the coast, Puerto de Santa María, and visit and taste wines at local family wineries.

 • Price...
 Tickets for the shows with wine tasting have an initial cost of approximately 38 euros.